 The eRider® online classroom will be utilized for all Basic (level I and II) courses in all training locations for the 2021 training season.
 Intermediate and Sidecar/Trike classroom sessions will be conducted via Zoom by an Instructor who has received additional training in online classroom facilitation.

 Scheduled for a Class?
 Your Options...

 - If you feel sick or think you may have been exposed to COVID-19, you may call the office and request a cancellation and full refund up to 12pm MST on Friday before your class.
-This exception to our standard Cancellation, Reschedule & Refund Policy is in effect until June 30, 2021.
+This exception to our standard Cancellation, Reschedule & Refund Policy is in effect through November 2021.